 Here's what the Citi Rewards Signature credit card – and optionally, the Linked Diners Club Card – have to offer.

 Citi Rewards Signature Card: fast facts

 - Grade/tier: Above-Platinum (but not quite 'Black')

 - Card type: Visa Signature + optional Linked Diners Club Card

 - Loyalty program: Citibank Rewards

-- Citibank Rewards points earned per $1 spent with:
+- Citibank Rewards points earned per $1 spent on Visa with:

 Major supermarkets, petrol stations and Australian national retailers: 1.5